zsgwu/G5_GWU_CAPST/README.md

 - Loads precomputed embeddings
 - Embeds user queries using the same model
 - Retrieves Top‑K documents via cosine similarity
-- (Optional) passes retrieved context to a generation model
+- (Optional) demonstrates how retrieved context can be passed to a generation model

+The answer‑generation step is included as a demonstration of how retrieved documents can support user‑facing responses.
+Evaluation focuses on document construction, embedding quality, and retrieval accuracy rather than on the generative model itself.

 ---